-These socket summary tables aggregate timer and byte count information for socket operations:
+The Performance Schema maintains socket summary tables, which aggregate timer and byte count information for socket operations:

 socket_summary_by_instance: Aggregate timer and byte count statistics generated by the

 wait/io/socket/*instruments for all socket I/O operations, per socket instance.
 When a connection terminates, the row in